Tuesday, August 30, 2011

 THE NEANDERTHAL SEQUENCE

-When I was a teenager I was often called a Neanderthal by Mr. Rapizzardi, who generally sat on his front stoop keeping an eye on that nice front lawn of his that I used as a shortcut.
-For my part, I felt that Mr. Rapizzardi was the Neanderthal.
+When I was a teenager I was often called a Neanderthal by Mr. Rapazzardi, who generally sat on his front stoop keeping an eye on that nice front lawn of his that I used as a shortcut.
+For my part, I felt that Mr. Rapazzardi was the Neanderthal.
 Turns out we were both right.

 Later, in my college years, I smirked at the academic puzzlement over whether or not the noble Cro-Magnon, crafter of superb arrowheads, pure high-browed ancestor of those strong-jawed subjects of highest nobility, known as "us," had ever, ever deigned to couple with the bestial, low-browed hairy chipper of nothing but hand axes: the Neanderthals next door!
 I smirked because, well, I was in a fraternity; we were much closer to how reality actually worked.